Nelson Royal: Late career (1983–1989)

 Royal broke his retirement in 1983, wrestling a handful of matches over the following years before returning to a fuller schedule in 1986.
 At StarrCade on November 27, 1986, Royal appeared in a vignette promoting the upcoming Bunkhouse Stampede, in which he sat by a campfire explaining the rules of the match.

+Royal was involved in the creation of the Big Gold Belt, serving as the contact between Jim Crockett Jr., who commissioned it, and Charles Crumrine, whose shop made the belt.
+His name appears on the back of the main plate along with the maker's hallmark.

 In early 1987, Royal made a second tour with All Japan Pro Wrestling.

-Royal won the NWA World Junior Heavyweight Championship for a fourth time in October 1987.
+In October of that year, Royal won the NWA World Junior Heavyweight Championship for a fourth time.
 He lost the championship to Scott Armstrong twice, on both occasions quickly regaining it, before finally vacating it upon his retirement from professional wrestling in 1989.

 In 1989, Royal founded Atlantic Coast Wrestling, a short-lived independent promotion.

-Royal ran a professional wrestling school in Mooresville, North Carolina with Gene Anderson.
+Royal ran a professional wrestling school in Mooresville, North Carolina, with Gene Anderson.
 Wrestlers trained by Royal included Rockin' Robin, Johnny Ace, and Ken Shamrock.

 Personal life

 Royal was married to Karen L. Royal.
 He had three children: two sons and a daughter.
 His daughter, Shannon Lloyd McCrary, performed as a valet in USA Championship Wrestling and Atlantic Coast Wrestling under the ring name "Sha Sha".

 Royal settled in Mooresville, North Carolina, where he owned a ranch.
 Royal opened Nelson Royal's Western Store, a store specializing in western wear, cowboy boots and horse tack, in Mooresville in 1967.
 He was active in Crime Stoppers and Drug Abuse Resistance Education.